CrossoversForCures/Tournament-Scoring/README.md

 2. As an administrator, I want to input the final scores of the single elimination bracket games, so I can commemorate the winning team.

 ## API Requirements
-GET `/api/events` returns a list of all the events as well as informatino about the tournament
+GET `/api/home` returns a list of all the events as well as information about the tournament
 POST `/api/start` sorts all the teams in each event into pools
-GET `/api/events/:id/teams` returns list of teams for the event as JSON
+GET `/api/:id/teams` returns list of teams for the event as JSON
-GET `/api/events/:id/pools` returns all pool information for the event as JSON
+GET `/api/:id/pools` returns all pool information for the event as JSON
-POST `/api/events/:id/
+GET `/api/:id/seeding` returns all post-pool seedings for the event as JSON POST `/api/events/:id/
 POST `//teams` accepts a new team to be added
 GET `/api/game/:id` returns information about a game as JSON